What is working capital

 It can be possible to obtain a business overdraft from certain banks and sources of alternative lending.

-Business overdrafts are, in effect, a form of unsecured loan.
+Overdrafts of your dental practice are, in effect, a form of unsecured loan.
 However, being unsecured does limit how much you can borrow.
 You will need to demonstrate a strong credit history and ability to repay loans on time to be able to secure meaningful funding in this way.

 However, should you be able to do so, overdrafts can be a good way to quickly raise short-term capital.